 At Marine Way Dental Centre in South Burnaby, we are pleased to offer root canal services to help fix teeth that have been impacted by trauma, infection or decay.

-A root canal is a procedure performed by your dentist, oral surgeon, or endodontist in order to restore and fix a tooth or teeth that have been affected by tooth decay or an infection.
+A root canal is a procedure performed by your dentist, oral surgeon, or endodontist in order to help restore and fix a tooth or teeth that have been affected by tooth decay or an infection.

 A root canal procedure will often require one or more visits to your dentist.
 The first step in a root canal involves the creation of an opening at the top of the tooth using a dental drill.